 - Cook at lower temperatures.
 The higher the temperature the more HCAs and other cancer causing compounds are formed.

-- Bake whenever possible.
+- Bake when possible.
 With baking it is easier to control temperature and the highest amount of cancer causing compounds are produced by grilling, barbecuing and pan frying.

 - Don’t make gravy from meat drippings.
 The National Cancer Institute warns that meat drippings – even from meats cooked at lower temperatures – contain substantial amounts of HCAs.

-- Limit consumption of meats, especially high-fat meats, reduce the portion sizes, select lean cuts and trim the fat on meats.
+- Limit your consumption of meats, reduce the portion sizes, select leaner cuts.

 - Avoid charring meat and eating charred parts.